Lace End-to-End: Lace Futures

 - Download this event to your calendar

-This session looks at the ways in which lace remains relevant and reaches new audiences today.
-Elena Kanagy-Loux (Metropolitan Museum of Art) discusses her love of lace and how she is sharing the craft of hand lace-making with new audiences via social media, while Liz Tregenza (Colchester & Ipswich Museums) discusses the enduring appeal of lace in vintage fashion.
+This session looks at the ways in which lace has remained relevant in fashion and continues to reach new audiences today.
+Liz Tregenza (Victoria and Albert Museum) shares her new research on Nottingham lace and London wholesale markets in the 1950s, while Elena Kanagy-Loux (Metropolitan Museum of Art) discusses her love of lace and how she is sharing the craft of hand lace-making with new audiences via social media.

 Elena Kanagy-Loux is a descendent of the Amish and grew up between the US and Japan, where she was immersed in both traditional Mennonite craft and the DIY fashion scene in Tokyo's Harajuku neighborhood.
 After receiving her BFA in Textile Design from FIT, she won a grant which funded a four-month trip to study lacemaking across Europe in 2015.
 Upon returning to NYC, she co-founded the Brooklyn Lace Guild, an organization dedicated to the preservation of lacemaking, and began teaching bobbin lace classes at the Textile Arts Center.
 In 2018 she completed her MA in Costume Studies at NYU where she based her thesis on interviews with lacemakers that she conducted on her European travels.
 Currently she is the Collections Specialist at the Antonio Ratti Textile Center at the Metropolitan Museum of Art.